naschorr/duplicator-i3-duet/README.md

 | duplicator i3 duet controller case front panel.stl        | 1 |

 ### Extruder Assembly
 All STLs only need to be printed once.
+The extruder body STLs should be printed out of a filament that's more tolerant of higher temperatures, like PETG.
 | STL | Notes |
 | --- | ----- |
 | duplicator i3 duet extruder body bltouch mount.stl            | This is essentially just a normal Prusa i3 MK2 extruder body, but with a BLTouch mount grafted onto it